 First, they use communication to control another person’s behaviour, to ask for something, to protest or to satisfy physical needs.

-Next comes communication to get or maintain someone’s attention – for example, a child might ask to be comforted, say hello and or even show off.
+Next comes communication to get or maintain someone’s attention – for example, a child might ask to be comforted, say hello or even show off.

 Last, and most difficult, are the communication skills children need to direct another person’s attention to an object or an event for social reasons.